 Reader personas, much like buyer personas, are vital as each audience is made up of individuals.
 Go beyond general information by studying the Google analytics data for your website.
 Looking at this data, you’ll find the general demographics for your audience such as location, gender, and age.
 You can also learn the topics that your readers are interested in.
 This information allows you to expand your content to new, relevant and similar subject areas.

 By creating your content based on the needs of your audience you’re forming a bond and establishing yourself as a trusted and credible resource.
-To earn your audience’s trust and build on it your content must include these necessary traits.
+To earn your audience’s trust and build on it your content must include necessary traits.

 - It must be consistent and reliable.